 2. {\bf BW deglitching efficacy.} We show the overlap between the glitch reconstruction recovered (\gsplusg) by the \bw{} \splusg{} model on the data containing the injection ($\bm{h} = \bm{s} + \bm{g} + \bm{n}$) and and the glitch reconstruction (\ggo) recovered by \bw{} on the data without an injection ($\bm{h} = \bm{g} + \bm{n}$).

-3. {\bf PE improvements after deglitching.} We compare the recovered posterior probability distributions of the above mentioned parameters (chirp mass, mass ratio, and $\chi_{\mathrm{eff}}$) before and after deglitching.
-We also calculate the overlap between the the maximum likelihood recovered (\preml) and injected waveform ($s$)
+3. {\bf PE improvements after deglitching.} We compare the recovered posterior probability distributions of the above-mentioned parameters (chirp mass, mass ratio, and $\chi_{\mathrm{eff}}$) before and after deglitching.
+We also calculate the overlap between the maximum likelihood recovered (\preml) and injected waveform ($s$)